 In most of the 16 missions of the game, the player is put into the shoes of Gunnery Sergeant Tyler Wells, a MOS 0317 (Scout Sniper).
 Crawling from cover to cover in first person with one of the four different sniper models including the Russian Dragunov and the German MSG-90, carefully lining up shots and vanishing into the scenery after the kill has been made.
 Tyler also has access to a silenced pistol and throwing knives if things get a bit more personal, but most of the time the player views his targets from at least a 100 meters away.

-The game however doesn't solely feature sniper-stealth-missions.
+The game however doesn't solely feature sniper stealth missions.
 Instead during the campaign, the player will slip into the boots of other members of the team like the spotter, which makes out targets for the sniper and normal grunts.
-They run guns blazing through the enemy camp, using standard equipment like the M16 or AK-47 (picked up from fallen enemies) as well as the old "blowing shit up"-perk to take out the enemy while searching for the secret laptops scattered around the levels.
-They unlock access to more or less interesting email-messages, giving a little more context to what is happening on the island.
+They run guns blazing through the enemy camp, using standard equipment like the M16 or AK-47 (picked up from fallen enemies) as well as a destructive perk to take out the enemy while searching for the secret laptops scattered around the levels.
+They unlock access to email-messages, giving a little more context to what is happening on the island.

 - "Снайпер. Воин-призрак" -- Russian spelling

 Part of the Following Groups

 |GamersGlobal||Jun 28, 2010||7 out of 10||70|

 |@Gamer||Jun, 2010||3 out of 5||60|

 There are currently no topics for this game.